pskenny/pskenny.github.io/ideas.md

 Additional features:

-- Check if there is a significant portion of an artist music and automatically detect new releases by that artist (as well as ones defined by user)
+- Determine if there is a significant portion of an artist's music locally and check periodically for new releases by that artist (as well as ones defined by user)

 ### Shazam But It Adds To Local Music Library

-Listens to audio, finds out what song it is (see [acoustic fingerprinting](https://en.wikipedia.org/wiki/Acoustic_fingerprint)), checks Spotify and adds it to your music library.
-Example: finds song metadata, finds it on Youtube, asks if it can get it as MP3 and put it in filesystem.
+Listens to audio, finds out what song it is (see [acoustic fingerprinting](https://en.wikipedia.org/wiki/Acoustic_fingerprint)), checks Spotify and adds it a service music downloads metadata,audio fileservice, downloads as audio file in filesystem.

 ### Markdown To Wallpaper